Learning to Reduce Search Space for Generalizable Neural Routing Solver: Learning to Reduce (L2R)

+where $[\cdot,\cdot]$ is the horizontal concatenation operator, $W_{C_{D}}$ is a linear projection matrix, and $Q_{\text{remain}}$ represents the current remaining load for CVRP variants.

-To calculate potential scores for all feasible nodes in $\mathcal{A}_{t}$, we process the context embedding $\mathbf{h}_{C_D}^t$ and node embeddings $H_{\mathcal{A}_t}^D$ through an attention mechanism.
-First, we project the node embeddings into key-value pairs:
+To calculate potential scores for all feasible nodes in $\mathcal{A}_{t}$, we process the context embedding $\mathbf{h}_{C_D}^t$ and the node embeddings $H_{\mathcal{A}_t}^D$ using an attention mechanism.
+First, the node embeddings are projected into key-value pairs:

 where $W^K, W^V \in \mathbb{R}^{d \times d}$ are learnable projection matrices.
 The context embedding $\mathbf{h}_{C_D}^t$ then interacts with these projections through the attention operator: